onfido/tradesman/README.md

 end
 ```

-In order to help Tradesman lazy load these models, you need to enable development mode and configure any namespaces:
+In order to help Tradesman lazy load these models, you need to explicitly configure any namespaces:

 ```ruby
 # config/initializers/tradesman.rb